Last updated: 30 March 2020

 Loan deferrals announcement

-On 20 March 2020, the Australian Banking Association (ABA) announced that Australian banks will defer loan repayments for small businesses affected by COVID-19 for six months.
+On 20 March 2020, the ABA announced that Australian banks will defer loan repayments for small businesses affected by COVID-19 for six months.
 The assistance package will apply to more than $100bn of existing small business loans.

 On 30 March, they announced that the threshold for total business loan facilities that could be deferred would be raised from $3 million to up to $10 million.
 The Small Business Relief Package will apply to more than $250 billion of existing business loans and cover 98 per cent of all businesses with a loan from an Australian bank.